-Distracted Driving is defined as a driver who is doing anything that may take their attention away from the road such as talking or texting on a cell phone, eating and drinking, socializing with passengers, playing with radio, navigation system, or other heads up display, and any other activities that may take a driver’s full focus from safely operating the vehicle.
+Distracted Driving is defined as any time a driver is doing something that will take their attention away from the road.
+This can include things like talking or texting on a cell phone, eating and drinking, socializing with passengers, playing with the radio, using a navigation system or other heads up display, or any other activities that would take a driver’s full focus from safely operating the vehicle.

-At The Law Office of Fredson & Statmore, our personal injury attorneys have decades of experience helping clients to recover fair compensation in distracted driving accidents.
-Victims in Little Falls, Paterson, Wayne, Clifton, West Milford, and the Greater Passaic County area have used our experience to receive millions in successful verdicts and settlements.
+At The Law Office of Fredson & Statmore, our personal injury attorneys have decades of experience helping clients to recover full and fair financial compensation for the victims of accidents caused by distracted drivers in towns across Passaic County and Essex County, including Clifton, Wayne, Bloomfield, Little Falls, Paterson, West Milford, Woodland Park, and more.

 Call our office today to discuss your unique needs and concerns when it comes to any kind of distracted driving accident in a free and confidential consultation.